Is Open Banking safe?

 The dangers of screen scraping

-Screen scraping and Open Banking are not the same.
-Though the end result may appear similar from a user perspective, the infrastructure and mechanisms involved are quite different.
+Screen scraping and open banking are not the same.
+Though the end result may appear similar from a user perspective, the infrastructure and mechanisms involved are different.

-In screen scraping, the login credentials and password must be shared with a third-party provider.
+In screen scraping, the login credentials and password are revealed to a third-party provider.
 If a person no longer wants this information shared with the third party, the only option is to change the login details or close the account.

-With Open Banking, a consumer does not always need to share their login information with a third party. kevin. doesn’t use the outdated practice of screen scraping, making sure that the consumer’s personal data is never compromised.
+With open banking, a consumer never has to share their login information with a third party. kevin. doesn’t use the outdated practice of screen scraping, making sure that the consumer’s personal data is never compromised.

-Bank authorisations for card payments prior to PSD2 could mean that the information was able to be stored, and could then be used maliciously.
+Bank authorizations for card payments prior to PSD2 could mean that the account data was able to be stored, and could then be used maliciously.
 For example, there could be a second payment initiated without the consumer having any knowledge about it, or the transaction amount could be changed.

-In Open Banking, these risks are either covered by technology (for example, getting a notification in your banking app with a transfer amount) or the risk is covered by the regulations of the bank.
+In open banking, these risks are either covered by technology (for example, getting a notification in your banking app with a transfer amount) or by the regulations of the bank.
 In the case of any fraud, the bank should compensate for the loss.

 How is Open Banking data protected?

-Data is protected in Open Banking in many ways.
+Open banking data is protected in many ways.
 First and foremost, it puts greater control in the hands of the consumer.

-Furthermore, the Open Banking application programming interface (API) endpoints used have been built by the banks.
-They’ve been through extensive testing by the banks, as well as authorised third parties.
+Furthermore, banks developed the open banking application programming interface (API) endpoints.
+They’ve been through extensive testing by the banks, as well as authorized third parties.